Tchapock/loulou/README.md

-#this is my first project
+#this is my first project for this class